 Be curious.
 Catch sight of the beautiful.
 Remark on the unusual.
 Notice the changing seasons.
 Savour the moment, whether you are eating lunch or talking to friends.
 Be aware of the world around you and what you are feeling.
 Reflecting on your experiences will help you appreciate what matters to you.

 Keep Learning, me ako tonu

 Try something new.
 Rediscover an old interest.
 Sign up for that course.
-Take on a different responsibility at work.
 Fix a bike.
 Learn to play an instrument or how to cook your favourite food.
 Learn te reo.
 Set a challenge you will enjoy achieving.
 Learning new things will make you more confident as well as being fun.

 So there you have it… The Five Ways to Wellbeing!
 They’re not a magic elixir that can wipe away our worries in an instant – but doing them frequently can, over time, lift our mood.